Floorp-Projects/Floorp/docs/nspr/reference/pr_connectcontinue.rst

 -  If the nonblocking connect has successfully completed, PR_ConnectContinue returns PR_SUCCESS.
 -  If PR_ConnectContinue() returns PR_FAILURE, call PR_GetError():
 - PR_IN_PROGRESS_ERROR: the nonblocking connect is still in progress and has not completed yet.
 The caller should poll the file descriptor for the in_flags PR_POLL_WRITE|PR_POLL_EXCEPT and retry PR_ConnectContinue later when PR_Poll() returns.
 - Other errors: the nonblocking connect has failed with this error code.

-.. _Description:

 Description
 -----------